-Your bio is one of the most important areas of your profile, as it allows you to tell students why you are a great tutor and ultimately the best one to help them achieve their goals.
+Your bio is one of the most important areas of your profile, as it allows you to introduce yourself to prospective students and let them know why you are the best tutors for them.
 It should, therefore, be written in a professional but friendly manner. 👋

 We find that the best bios read more like a personal statement rather than a CV or list of your accomplishments.
 Your bio should inform your students of your experience and teaching style as well as engage them!

 It needs to be at least 750 characters, and should also be written in paragraphs rather than bullet points, as well as in the first person.
 You don’t need to write a short bio, as we’ll automatically take the first part of your long bio and use it for this!

 We understand that there is no such thing as a perfect bio as everyone expresses themselves differently, but if you are struggling to complete it, here are the things we look for in a great bio:

 - A sentence to introduce yourself to students

 - What previous tutoring experience do you have?

 - What is your teaching style/how would you run your lessons?